anonymous-editor/BRMM/README.md

 BRMM is made entirely in **Python 3.12** to handle the file operations and the GUI.

-The source code is included as "main.py" for those who want it.

-To use BRMM, download `BRMM110_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).
+To use BRMM, download `BRMM1xx_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).

-## Basic Mod Showcase
+# Basic Mod Showcase

 HUGE thanks to Andi_pog for making this vid to showcase BRMM.

+# Source Code

+The source code is included as `BRMM_latest.py` and `BRMM_100.py` for those who want it.
+All dependencies are listed as `imports` at the top of each script.

+To open the script from source, you'll need:
+- An IDE (I just used `Visual Studio Code`)
+- `Python 3.12`

+To actually run the script, you'll need the following dependecies:
+- `pip` (Package Manger to install everything below)
+- `customtkinter`
+- `pillow `
+- `gdown`
+- `requests`

+  Instructions to install things via `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

 ## Possible Improvements:
 - Add content wrapping so the app fits more window sizes.